* As an Amazon Associate I earn from qualifying purchases.

 Scout 1: What have you been doing all day?

-Scout A: I threw Skittles in a lake.
+Scout A: I fished Skittles out of a lake.

 Scout 1: Fun!